 What if membership falls outside of my work responsibilities?

-If participation in the Forum falls outside the scope of your responsibilities within your current employment, we can offer you a contribution for your participation (£75 per Forum meeting to cover participation and pre/post-meeting preparation).
-We can also cover travel costs for attendance at in-person meetings (taking place in the UK once a year).
+We are appreciative of the commitment and contributions you will be making and want to support everyone to take an active role in the Forum.
+Some members will be supported by their workplace, but if participation in the Forum falls outside the scope of your responsibilities within your current employment, we will offer you a contribution for your participation (£75 per Forum meeting to cover participation and pre/post-meeting preparation).
+We will also cover travel and accommodation costs for attendance at two in-person meetings (taking place at a central location in the UK in 2026 and 2028.

-Additional support can be requested via BRAID’s Accessibility Fund.
+Additional support to facilitate your participation, such as caring or other childcare costs can be requested via BRAID’s Accessibility Fund.

 Interested?

-Applications will be reviewed by members of the BRAID, Ada Lovelace Institute and BBC teams, and an invitation to join offered to those who bring complementary skills, lived experience and expertise across the representative groups identified.
-We expect to notify successful applicants by mid-December 2025.
+Applications will be reviewed by members of the BRAID, Ada Lovelace Institute and BBC teams, and appointments offered to those who bring complementary skills, lived experience and expertise across the representative groups identified.
+We expect to notify successful applicants by 31 March 2026.

 Key information: